johnsto/notroller/README.md

 `notroller` hosts an HTTP server on port 5764 on all network interfaces.

 `notroller --help` lists all options.

+It should work with any game/application - you can use `jstest` to verify that inputs are being interpreted correctly as a gamepad device.

 ## Notes
 There are three types of controller: "Retro", "Retro (analog)" and "Wheel"